 Inspire We seek to inspire brilliance in all our students.
 Our hope is that, shaped by the knowledge, values and self-motivation that have been nutured at JCoSS, our students will go on to inspire others in their lives beyond the Sixth Form.
 Our teachers, including a dedicated independent Careers Team, give substantial individual support to enable students to choose the right direction after Sixth Form.
 Careers education, guidance and support is given via one-to-one interviews in all aspects of post-school choices, including university, apprenticeships, gap years and employment.
 Our staff have great experience helping students to make successful applications to all kinds of university courses, including the most competitive.
 We have dedicated advisors to support students applying to Oxbridge and for Medicine and other competitive courses.
 Choosing the right campus, planning finances and thinking about a new life ahead is a lot to consider.
 We offer plenty of formal and informal advice to ensure students are ready, and feel ready.
 We start preparations for this exciting next step early so that all can enjoy the process and make mature decisions with confidence.
 Following examinations in Year 12, students participate in a work shadowing programme or have opportunities to undertake volunteering organised through Norwood and other 3rd sector employers, in local communities and charities.

+Careful, structured information, guidance and support contribute to learners starting the Sixth Form knowing that the courses selected will take them towards their future aspirations.
+They very much appreciate the support and feedback from lessons which contribute to them improving their work.

+- Ofsted

 Results to be proud of

-Record Breaking Results in 2019
+Excellent Results in 2023

 We are enormously proud of the excellent achievements of our students who received exceptional results for both A Level and Vocational Courses.
 The incredible academic outcomes are true testament to the tremendous hard work and dedication of staff and students.

 We take pride not only in the academic accomplishments of our students but in the qualities that have grown in them during their time in the JCoSS 6th Form.
 They leave as accomplished Mensches, embodying the values of the school and the wider community, and ready to act as ambassadors for both as they step forward on the next phase of their journey.

 JCoSS is the 3rd best Comprehensive School in the country for A Level Results

-(The Times August 2019)
+(The Sunday Times Schools Guide 2020)

-students secured their places at

-Oxbridge
+7-10 Students typically secure places at Oxbridge, Medical or Veterinary School each year

-76% of all A Levels were at
+77% of all A Levels were at

 Grade B

 or above

-46%

-of A Level grades were either

-A\ or A
+52% of A Level grades were either A\ or A

 In vocational subjects,

-84%
+71%

-of all A Levels were at
+of all grades were at Distinction

-Distinction

 (equivalent to an A grade) or better

-THE SUNDAY TIMES

-SCHOOLS GUIDE 2020
+THE SUNDAY TIMES SCHOOLS GUIDE 2020

 LONDON STATE SECONDARY SCHOOL OF THE YEAR

 We are hugely proud to have been given the prestigious accolade of The Sunday Times Greater London State Secondary School of the Year 2020.
 This recognises our outstanding results at GCSE and A level, and our rapid rise up the rankings in recent years.
 Our students now move on to the next stage of their life journey having benefitted from an outstanding 6th Form education and will embark on courses including Medicine, Law, Economics, Engineering, Architecture, Science and the Arts at prestigious institutions.